Scottish Cat Breeds Explained

 The average weight for this breed of cat is 13 lbs.
 Further, they can live up to 15 years, and their horizontal length can reach 12 inches.

-Scottish folds are generally friendly with a sweet personality.
+Scottish folds are generally friendly and have sweet personalities.
 They enjoy human interactions but only moderately.

 Also, they are not clingy, even though they can develop a noticeable attachment to a single, regular face in the family.